Tim Dinsdale: Loch Ness Monster

+The 1960 film

 An article "The Day I saw the Loch Ness Monster" in Everybody's magazine (21 Feb 1959) caught his attention, and he began reading more about the topic.
 In April 1960 he made a lone expedition to the Loch, with six days of watching.
 On the fourth day (21 April) and sixth day (23 April) he took cine film of a moving object on the surface.
 Along with his binocular observations, he was convinced that the film of 23 April was authentic proof of the existence of the monster, so next day he got a dinghy to take a similar track which he recorded on the remaining part of the film for comparison.
 Having shown the film to various people, he was approached by a newspaper reporter, and on 13 June the incident was reported in the Daily Mail with images and the film was shown on the BBC Panorama TV programme.
 Following this, he was commissioned to write a book Loch Ness Monster which was published in 1961.